logo image

 410 - the Romans had withdrawn from Britain.

-1058 - Malcolm III became King of Scotland and called a parliament at Forfar Castle, thought to be a wooden Castle situated on the town's Castle Hill.
+1058 - Malcolm III became King of Scotland then called a parliament at Forfar Castle, thought to be a wooden Castle on the town's Castle Hill.
 King Malcolm is thought to have made the town a Royal Burgh.

 1170s - during the reign of William I, Forfar Castle was rebuilt, probably of stone.